Power Broker (character): Curtiss Jackson

 Curtiss Jackson was born in Charlotte, North Carolina.
 He became a professional criminal and an executive with the criminal organization known as the Corporation.
-As a member of the Corporation, Jackson attempts to take control of Machine Man.
-With Eugene Stivak, Moonstone, and the Vamp, he later battles Captain America, Marvel Man, the Falcon, and the Hulk.
-Jackson kidnaps Trish Starr, and battles the Hulk and Machine Man again.

-Jackson founds the Power Broker Corporation.
-He hires Dr. Karl Malus, a mad scientist who has experimented on various superhuman individuals, to technologically augment the strength of paying customers to superhuman levels.
+Jackson founds the Power Broker Corporation and hires Karl Malus, a mad scientist who has experimented on various superhuman individuals, to technologically augment the strength of paying customers to superhuman levels.
 The strength augmenting process is tremendously risky, with half the subjects dying or becoming severely deformed, but this information is kept a closely guarded secret.
 Power Broker and Malus use highly addictive drugs on their subjects, telling them that the chemical is necessary to stabilize their powers, but in fact it only serves to keep the subjects working for—and paying—the Power Broker.
-Many wrestlers of the Unlimited Class Wrestling Federation, which is only open to those with super-strength, use the Power Broker's services, and wind up indebted to them.
+Many wrestlers of the Unlimited Class Wrestling Federation, which is only open to those with super-strength, use the Power Broker's services and wind up indebted to him.

-The Power Broker offers wrestler Sharon Ventura superhuman strength, and is reportedly sexually abused while drugged.
-She breaks free before Malus can administer the addictive drug, so the Power Broker sends the Grapplers to kill her.
-The Power Broker later kidnaps wrestler turned hero Demolition-Man, and battles Captain America and the Shroud when they come to rescue him.

-When Power Broker, Inc. is attacked by the Scourge of the Underworld, Curtiss Jackson exposes himself to his own augmentation device.
-The process goes awry, leaving him so grotesquely muscle-bound that he cannot move.
-Jackson was revealed to be a patient at Los Angeles County Hospital.
-Malus decided to take advantage of this situation by sending Vagabond, who knew Jackson (having previously approached him about gaining super-strength herself), to obtain a copy of his fingerprints so that Malus could access all of Jackson's personal accounts and vaults.
-He used an explosive wristband to force Vagabond's cooperation, but she managed to knock Malus out, destroy the fingerprint mold, place the band on his wrist, and inject him with the drug he had planned to use on her.